Everest - lawlessness and the expedition industry

 Many of the words were inflammatory

 The Sherpa complained that the European climbers had kicked ice down onto his team and injured one of them.
 The NO2 Oxygen climbers say that this seems unlikely, given the line they had taken on the face.
 No one from the Sherpa team has yet come forward to say he was injured in this way.
 Dennis Urubko, a distinguished Kazakh climber who is attempting a new route on Everest, says that the nature of the Lhotse face is such that nothing bigger than harmless ice splinters was likely to be knocked down.

-Simone Morro then came over to the scene of the dispute.
-NO2 Oxygen says that the lead Sherpa turned on him, and that Morro then swore at the Sherpa, "as is the natural reaction when faced with this aggression."
+Simone Moro then came over to the scene of the dispute.
+NO2 Oxygen says that the lead Sherpa turned on him, and that Moro then swore at the Sherpa, "as is the natural reaction when faced with this aggression."
 Garrett Madison, leader of one of the commercial expeditions on the mountain, says that according to the Sherpas: